kellannd/tv-time/README.md

 For level 3, we did a network diagram that showcased all the characters connections to each other.
 We did this because it was the best way to show overlapping interactions with all the characters.
 This diagram seemed the best network diagram to handle large amount of characters.

 For level 4, we did two pie charts.
 This show goes between the present and past a lot.
-And the places scenes are in seems to be pretty consistent in the earlier season.
+And the places scenes are in seems to be pretty consistent in the earlier seasons.
 So, without a lot of different scenes to keep track of, pie chart seem to be the best method in showing this information.

 ---